sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICGuruNotes.md

-# Hopper BASIC Programming GURU Guidelines and Common Pitfalls
+# HopperBASIC Programming Guidelines and Common Pitfalls

 ## Language Constraints and Rules